Roger Moore as James Bond, British government agent

 Despite the conspicuous Gucci branding throughout The Man with the Golden Gun, these shoes are likely also a product of Ferragamo.
 Moore’s beige ribbed socks neatly continue the trouser leg line into the shoes.

-Bond wears his signature Rolex Submariner, a reference 5513 Oyster Perpetual with a stainless steel 40mm case, black rotating bezel, black dial, and stainless Oyster-style bracelet.
+Bond wears his signature Rolex Submariner, a reference 5513 Oyster Perpetual dive watch with a stainless steel 40mm case, black rotating bezel, black dial, and stainless Oyster-style bracelet.

 The Man with the Golden Gun marks the last time that Roger Moore’s 007 wears the character’s usual Rolex Submariner as he would switch to Seiko watches from The Spy Who Loved Me through his final appearance in A View to a Kill.
 In fact, the Rolex would only appear once more on Bond’s wrist, worn in 1989 by Timothy Dalton in Licence to Kill.